• Skip to main content

 • Instead, keep your back straight and tight and then curl.

-Do three sets of 15 reps leg presses alternating with three sets of 15 repetitions prone hamstring curls.
+Do three sets of 15 reps of leg presses alternating with three sets of 15 repetitions prone hamstring curls.

 Watch this great Alan Thrall video on how to increase your leg drive off the floor: